duyahoang/ansible-aci-iac/README.md

 An Infrastructure as Code (IaC) solution to automate the deployment and configuration of Cisco ACI using [Ansible ACI collection](https://galaxy.ansible.com/ui/repo/published/cisco/aci/).
 The ACI data model is based on the official [Cisco ACI Data Model](https://developer.cisco.com/docs/nexus-as-code/#!data-model)

+An Ansible Infrastructure as Code (IaC) solution is designed to automate Cisco ACI (Application Centric Infrastructure) deployment configurations using data models and custom Jinja2 filters.
+The solution leverages native [Cisco ACI Ansible modules](https://galaxy.ansible.com/ui/repo/published/cisco/aci/) to push configurations to the ACI fabric, ensuring compatibility and support with Cisco's offerings.
+By abstracting configurations into central structured data models, the solution enhances clarity, manageability, and ensures consistency across multiple ACI deployments.
+The ACI data model is based on the official [Cisco ACI Data Model](https://developer.cisco.com/docs/nexus-as-code/#!data-model)

+## Features

+- **Data-Driven Design**: Utilizes YAML-based data models to clearly and concisely represent complex ACI configurations.
+- **Native Cisco ACI Support**: Uses native Cisco ACI Ansible modules, thereby supporting union features between Cisco ACI Ansible modules and ACI Data Model offers.
+The solution also supports `--check` mode as the Cisco ACI Ansible modules support it.
+- **Modular Design**: Organized into extendable roles and tasks, allowing for focused configurations
+  -  Roles: `present_apic_tenants` and `present_apic_access_policies`.
+  -  Roles are still in development to completely and fully support the ACI Data Model.
+At this moment the solution is to serve as a beta testing version.
+- **Custom Filters**: A suite of custom Jinja2 filters to transform, extract, and process the data models for various use cases.
+- **Scalability**: Designed to manage configurations for any size of ACI environments, from small setups to large enterprise deployments.
+- **Idempotency**: Guarantees consistent configurations across runs, avoiding unnecessary changes if the desired state is already achieved.
+- **Differential Analysis**: Identifies and acts upon differences between data in `previous_data_directory` and `data_directory`.
+If `previous_data_directory` is provided in `vars/hosts.yaml`, the solution will only run ACI modules against the different configurations.
+- **Defaults Inclusion**: Integrates default values from `defaults.yaml` into the data configurations, ensuring a base configuration state.
+- **Error Handling and Logging**: Comprehensive error handling with detailed logs maintained in `ansible.log`.

 ## Requirements

 - **Ansible-Core**: This solution is built on `ansible-core`.
 Follow the latest recommended `ansible-core` version from the official [Ansible ACI collection](https://galaxy.ansible.com/ui/repo/published/cisco/aci/) website.